esarks/SkylerThomas/grace-book-full/01-movement-1-swamp/chapter-02-but-then-i-prayed-full.md

 **The Story Behind the Song:**

-I wrote this song in the middle of one of the longest nights of my soul.
+I wrote this song in the middle of one of the longest seasons of my soul.
 Sleep had become impossible.
 My mind was a battlefield—every worry, every fear, every doubt staging an assault.
 I'd tried everything: deep breathing, reading Scripture, listening to worship music.
 Nothing helped.

 The burdens kept building.
 Mountains rising before my eyes.
 And then the avalanche—that moment when you realize you're not just overwhelmed; you're buried.
 Frozen.
 Unable to move in any direction.